-Budgeting for Baby
+Budgeting for baby

 With the arrival of your baby, new expenses combined with a drop in income can be an added source of stress, so try to keep life simple.
-There are different types of financial aid that may be available to you (see Government programs and services, page 773).
+There are different types of financial aid that may be available to you (see Government programs and services, page 781).

 Take advantage of your pregnancy to make your needs known to people around you.
 You can also explore the treasures to be found in thrift shops, garage sales, second-hand clothing stores, used furniture stores, and bazaars held by church and community groups.
+If your family is having trouble adjusting financially to your baby's arrival (debt, difficulty paying regular bills, etc.), there are about 30 consumer associations in Québec that offer free budget consultation services.